Meet the LSRPA Board of Trustees:

 Kassidy has been a part of the LSRPA organization for almost 10 years.
 He was an active member of the Communications Committee, served as the Webmaster Liaison, and is the current Chair of the Continuing Education Committee.

 Kassidy has been happily married to his wife, Lisa, for fifteen years.
 He has two incredible children, Olivia (14) and Amelia (11), who attend high school and middle school, respectively.
 The Klink household is enthusiastic for sports, particularly soccer (New York Red Bulls) and ice hockey (New Jersey Devils).
 As each child plays for club teams, there are a lot of sports going on at home in real life or being watched on television.
-Kassidy, a long-time resident of Old Bridge, enjoys listening to science fiction and fantasy audiobooks in his free time, especially when
+Kassidy, a long-time resident of Old Bridge, enjoys listening to science fiction and fantasy audiobooks in his free time, especially when taking his kids to practice or games.

 Anita Locke, LSRP